Welcome to Spring! Fall in Love!

 Bengal Cats are athletic and have well-defined muscles, creating a strong, lean, and sleek appearance.
 They feature high cheekbones, dark markings around the eyes and the ears are small and pointed but round at the tips.
 Their coats, which are actually a pelt and considered to be a part of their skin, have a unique, plush feel unlike any other cat breed.
 Because they are low shed and have no undercoat, along with this type of “skin,” they are low allergen.
 There is no such thing as a nonallergenic cat.

 Bengals learn very quickly, and enjoy learning new behaviors.
 In fact, they may learn tricks you’d rather they didn’t, such as turning on and off light switches, opening doors, and turning on water in your bathroom sink.
 The curious Bengal may get into everything, and changes in the home often provoke a quick response from the Bengal.
-Open a cupboard and your Bengal may dive in for a look-see, and will rearrange the contents.
+Open a cupboard and your Bengal may dive in for a look-see, and will rearrange the contents if they’re not up to his standards.
 But to leave this thought on the positive, they can learn the good things, too.
 They are easy to leash train.
 They can be taught tricks like a dog can – stay, sit, fetch and much more.
 They are eager to please.

 Because of the leopard cat’s habit of eliminating in water to hide their scent from larger predators, some Bengals learn to use the toilet.
 Like their wild relatives, Bengals relish their freedom; they dislike being held or restrained.
 Bengals often love water, particularly if it’s running.
 Some only dip an occasional paw under the faucet, while others may try to go for a romp in the tub or shower—as long as it’s their idea.
 Some report that their cats’ fascination with water borders on obsession, and steps must be taken to keep floods to a minimum; Bengal owners quickly learn to keep the toilet lid down.

-Because Bengals are a highly intelligent, high energy cat, it is important to make sure that they have enough to do in a day that fancies their curiosity, get the exercise they need, and are getting all the human bonding time they require.
+Our Kittens are a part of our home and are exceptionall socialized with people and other animals.
+They are not caged, and get plenty of snuggle time every day.
+Because Bengals are highly intelligent, high energy cat, we make sure that they have enough to do in a day that fancies their curiosity, as well as promotes the exercise they require.